benoitries/netlogo-to-messir/docs/README.md

 ## 🚀 Overview

-This project implements an 8-step orchestration pipeline that transforms NetLogo simulation models into standardized LUCIM PlantUML diagrams.
-The system uses multiple specialized AI agents; steps 01 (Syntax) and 02 (Semantics) are always executed in parallel to optimize throughput, and the pipeline continues sequentially from step 03.
+This project implements a 6-agent orchestration pipeline that transforms NetLogo simulation models into standardized LUCIM PlantUML diagrams.
+Each artifact is produced by a Generator and validated by its paired Auditor.
+When non-compliance is detected, the corresponding Generator performs minimal auto-corrections (there is no separate Corrector agent).

 ### Key Features

-- **Multi-Agent Architecture**: 7 specialized AI agents handling different aspects of the conversion
+- **Multi-Agent Architecture**: specialized AI agents handling different aspects of the conversion
 - **Multi-Persona Support**: Interactive selection of persona sets for different agent configurations
 - **Automated Orchestration**: Parallel-first for steps 01–02, then sequential with error correction and compliance auditing
 - **LUCIM Compliance**: Ensures generated diagrams follow LUCIM-UCI standards